 Financial Assistance Programs for Organic

-PDA administers the Organic Certification Cost-Share Program (OCCSP) to offset a portion of annual organic certification costs.
-Certified operations may receive up to 75 percent of their certification costs paid during the program year, not to exceed $750 per certification scope.
+The Pennsylvania Department of Agriculture administers the Organic Certification Cost-Share Program (OCCSP) to offset a portion of annual organic certification costs.
+Certified operations may receive up to 50 percent of their certification costs paid during the program year, not to exceed $500 per certification scope.
 OCCSP applications are approved on a "first received and complete, first to get approved" basis.
 Only one application for cost-share per year will be accepted per operation.
 The annual application postmark deadline is October 31.

 Financial Assistance Programs through USDA